brianpursell/flexbox-calendar/README.md

 # flexbox-calendar
-A dynamic calendar built using flexbox
+A dynamic calendar built using flexbox and javascript